Led Zeppelin: Formation: 1966–1968

 In 1966, London-based session guitarist Jimmy Page joined the blues-influenced rock band the Yardbirds to replace bassist Paul Samwell-Smith.
 Page soon switched from bass to lead guitar, creating a dual lead guitar line-up with Jeff Beck.
 Following Beck's departure in October 1966, the Yardbirds became a four-piece with Page as the sole guitarist.
-This new lineup recorded an album, Little Games, in 1967, before embarking on a tour of the United States, during which they performed several songs which would later be part of Led Zeppelin's early repertoire, including covers of Johnny Burnette's "Train Kept A-Rollin'" and "Dazed and Confused", a song originally written and recorded by Jake Holmes.
+This new line-up recorded an album, Little Games, in 1967, before embarking on a tour of the United States, during which they performed several songs which would later be part of Led Zeppelin's early repertoire, including covers of Johnny Burnette's "Train Kept A-Rollin'" and "Dazed and Confused", a song originally written and recorded by Jake Holmes.
+In early April 1968, the Yardbirds held a recording session at Columbia Studios in New York City, recording a number of tracks including a Page-Relf composition initially titled "Knowing That I'm Losing You", which was eventually re-recorded by Led Zeppelin as "Tangerine".

-The Yardbirds' 1968 tour prove to be exhausting for the band, and as a result the group began to wind down.
-Believing the Yardbirds were on the brink of disbanding, Page planned to form a supergroup with Beck and himself on guitars, and the Who's Keith Moon and John Entwistle on drums and bass, respectively.
+The Yardbirds' 1968 tour proved to be exhausting for the band.
+Drummer Jim McCarty and vocalist Keith Relf aimed to embark in a more acoustic direction, forming a folk rock duo which would eventually evolve into the group Renaissance.
+Page, on the other hand wanted to continue the heavier blues-based sound he had established with the Yardbirds.
+With the support of the Yardbirds' new manager Peter Grant, Page planned to form a supergroup with Beck and himself on guitars, and The Who's Keith Moon and John Entwistle on drums and bass, respectively.
 Vocalists Steve Winwood and Steve Marriott were also considered for the project.
-The group never formed, although Page, Beck, and Moon did record a song together in 1966, "Beck's Bolero", in a session that also included bassist-keyboardist John Paul Jones.
+The group never formed, although Page, Beck, and Moon had recorded a song together in 1966, "Beck's Bolero", in a session that also included bassist-keyboardist John Paul Jones.

-The Yardbirds played their final gig on July 14, 1968 at Luton College of Technology in Bedfordshire.
-They were still committed to several concerts in Scandinavia, so drummer Jim McCarty and vocalist Keith Relf authorised Page and bassist Chris Dreja to use the Yardbirds' name to fulfill the band's obligations.
+The Yardbirds played their final gig on 7 July 1968 at Luton College of Technology in Bedfordshire.
+They were still committed to several concerts in Scandinavia, so McCarty and Relf authorised Page and bassist Chris Dreja to use the Yardbirds' name to fulfill the band's obligations.
 Page and Dreja began putting a new line-up together.
 Page's first choice for the lead singer was Terry Reid, but Reid declined the offer and suggested Robert Plant, a singer for the Band of Joy and Hobbstweedle.
 Plant eventually accepted the position, recommending former Band of Joy drummer John Bonham.
 John Paul Jones enquired about the vacant position of bass guitarist, at the suggestion of his wife, after Dreja dropped out of the project to become a photographer.
 Page had known Jones since they were both session musicians, and agreed to let him join as the final member.